Video

 ⤴️ Intonation goes up at the end!

-You can also use “なん” (nan) to ask open-ended questions like:
+You can also use “なん” (nan) to ask question-word questions like:

-“なん(何)” = what, and can be combined with words like:
+“なん(何)” = what, and it can be combined words like:

 - なんさい(何歳) = how old